SEO and franchises

 It takes less than a second for a visitor to judge your website based on its appearance.

-Which website do you trust more?
-Even if your services are top-of-the-line, if your website looks unsafe or dated, it might turn off customers.
-Often, part of the problem is that franchisees are not experts at web development, SEO, design, and content writing.
-They have other fish to fry.
+Plus, even if your services are top-of-the-line, if your website looks unsafe or dated, it might turn off customers.

 After taking corporate control, you’ll want to take stock of your franchisee websites.